Lifting Weights For Beginners

 Speaking of setting long-term goals for yourself, it's important to remember that strength training is much more of a marathon than a sprint.

-Now you know it's also bodyweight exercises and can be done in a lot of different ways.
+Now you know strength training can also mean bodyweight exercises, and it can be done in a lot of different ways.

 Intimidation can also come into play in scenarios where you're working out at a new spot and you don't necessarily know where everything is, you feel like you don't quite know what you're doing, or maybe even because you do want to be where all of those heavy weights are but the room is just extra packed with people.